Lucas-C/ludochaordic/content/2021-05-11-1213-an-indie-video-game-from-16-years-ago.md

 The overall directing is well thought, with for example some ominous visual patterns repeated throughout the game... 👀

-While the story is not very original in itself, the naration is really well done.
+While the story is not very original in itself, the narration is really well done.
 There are very few cut scenes, and key story events take place directly around you as you move the main characters from place to place, solving some basic puzzles, escaping some enemies and shooting down others.